If you have any of these signs, call 911 and get to a hospital right away.

-Even when the signs are subtle, the consequences can be deadly, especially if the victim doesn’t get help right away.
+Even when the signs are subtle, the consequences can be deadly, especially if the person doesn’t get help right away.

 ‘I thought I had the flu’

-Even though heart disease is the No. 1 killer of women in the United States, women often chalk up the symptoms to less life-threatening conditions like acid reflux, the flu or normal aging.
+Even though heart disease is the No. 1 killer of women in the United States, women often chalk up the symptoms to less life-threatening conditions such as acid reflux, the flu or normal aging.

-Many women think the signs of a heart attack are unmistakable — the image of the elephant comes to mind — but in fact they can be subtler and sometimes confusing.
+Many women think the signs of a heart attack are unmistakable — but they can be subtler and sometimes confusing.

-Some women experiencing a heart attack describe upper back pressure that feels like squeezing or a rope being tied around them, Goldberg said.
-Dizziness, lightheadedness or actually fainting are other symptoms to look for.
+Some women experiencing a heart attack describe upper back pressure that feels like squeezing or a rope being tied around them.
+Dizziness, lightheadedness or fainting are other symptoms.

 Take care of yourself

-- Schedule an appointment with your healthcare provider to learn your personal risk for heart disease.
+- Schedule an appointment with your health care professional to learn your risk for heart disease.

 - Quit smoking.
 Just one year after you quit, you’ll cut your risk of coronary heart disease by 50%.